-Ash contains trace elements used to boost soil quality, so the ash you collect can be safely dug into your garden or added to compost.
+Ash can be safely dug into your garden or added to compost.
 Ash can also be placed in a plastic bag or other container and then put in the usual household garbage bin.

 Health advice

 If you have concerns about your health related to smoke or ash from the fire, visit the Health Assessment Centre at 2 Saskia Way Morwell, call NURSE-ON-CALL on 1300 60 60 24 or see your doctor.